Satsyxbt/Fenix/docs/integration/ve_fnx_split_merkl_airdrop/VeFnxSplitMerklAidrop_Integrate.md

-### VeFnxSplitMerklAidrop Integrate
+## VeFnxSplitMerklAidropUpgradeable Integrate

-#### Integration Guide
+### Integration Guide

-##### Overview
+#### Overview
-The `VeFnxSplitMerklAidropUpgradeable` contract allows users to claim their allocated FNX and veFNX tokens based on a Merkle tree proof.
-The contract supports pausing and unpausing by the owner and integrates with a Voting Escrow contract to lock a portion of the claimed tokens as veFNX.
+The `VeFnxSplitMerklAidropUpgradeable` contract allows users to claim their allocated tokens either entirely as veNFT tokens or as pure tokens at a specified rate.
+The contract supports pausing and unpausing by the owner and integrates with a Voting Escrow contract to lock the claimed tokens as veNFT if chosen.

-##### Claiming Tokens
+#### Claiming Tokens
 To claim your allocated tokens, follow these steps:

 1. Ensure the contract is not paused.